-A Louisiana non-disclosure agreement is a contract for safeguarding invaluable trade secrets and confidential information of individuals and businesses.
-This document is rooted in Louisiana’s recognition of the Uniform Trade Secrets Act, and it outlines the stipulations under which the disclosing party entrusts sensitive information to the receiving party.
+A Louisiana Non-Disclosure Agreement (NDA) is a legal contract designed to protect valuable trade secrets and confidential information of individuals and businesses.
+Grounded in Louisiana’s adoption of the Uniform Trade Secrets Act, the NDA establishes conditions under which sensitive information is shared, requiring the receiving party to maintain confidentiality.

 “Trade secret” means information, including a formula, pattern, compilation, program, device, method, technique, or process, that: